Onyxnetworks/Infoblox-Python/ACI/README.md

 * Add Virtual Server EPGs and import/export subnets under DCI and INET L3Outs.
 ### Script Caveats:
 * L3Outs must exist in the common tenant.
-* Cant be used on the DTE Tenant
 * Must be used with the CONTRACT_DEPLOYMENT_EXCEL_TEMPLATE.xlsx.

 # Find Endpoint Internal External Script
 ### Use Case:
 * Search by IP Address/Network and list the EPG (Internal/External) this is located in.
-* Select Y to "Filter Migration L3Outs" option to remove all of the any any Network Centric migrations.

 # List IPG Mapped to EPGs Script
 ### Use Case: